ARM-software/arm-trusted-firmware/docs/platform-migration-guide.rst

 entrypoint to jump to.

-This function does not follow the Procedure Call Standard used by the Application Binary Interface for the ARM 64-bit architecture.
+This function does not follow the Procedure Call Standard used by the Application Binary Interface for the Arm 64-bit architecture.
 The caller should not assume that callee saved registers are preserved across a call to this function.